(You may also click here if you have troubles viewing the above video.

 - How do I “sign up” as a client?
 Please use the contact form below with your first and last name, your email address, and any phone number that you want us to use to contact you.
 Please also include your physical mailing address.

 - Do I have to join your class action if I want to hold Equifax accountable?
 No, other class representatives have already signed on with us, which allow us to move forward on behalf of the entire class.

 - How about those sites that allow me to “automatically” sue via a bot?
 Those “lawsuits” are not an effective way to hold Equifax accountable.
 These small claims lawsuits will not actually resolve systemic illegal conduct against many millions of people.

 - Is it ok if I sign up for Equifax’s “free” credit file monitoring?
-Yes, as long as you understand that you waive your right to sue for any legal issues related to TrustedId’s “free” credit file monitoring and identity theft protection products.
-According to CEO Richard Smith, by signing up for the offered monitoring/protection, you do not waive your right to sue Equifax for the cybersecurity incident.
+We think it’s useless, in light of the many clients we’ve talked to.
+According to ex-CEO Richard Smith, by signing up for the offered monitoring/protection, you do not waive your right to sue Equifax for the cybersecurity incident.
 However, be aware that the complimentary period expires in 12 months and you should then expect to find offers to renew with TrustedId for a cost (typically $20/month).

 In the News

 - Oct.
 27, 2017, KOMO News, Seattle woman victimized 15 times in two months by identity thieves

 - Oct.
 27, 2017 , Q13 Fox, Seattle woman says ID stolen 15 times after Equifax data breach

 - Sept.
 12, KIRO7 News, “Equifax Hit with Class Action”